Community of Special Interest (COSI) event at ISMB 2020

 We invite participants to submit work in progress and preliminary results, previously published work from other venues, or visualization challenges to be presented as a poster and/or interactive demo.
 A selection of these will be invited to give a short talk during the conference.

-Authors are required to submit a short abstract (250 words) and a supporting figure by early April, 2020.
+Authors are required to submit a short abstract (250 words) and a supporting figure by May 28, 2020.
 Abstracts should include a concise description of an idea, work in progress, preliminary results, visualization challenges, or previously published work presented at other venues that is also relevant for the BioVis community.
 If the submission is based on previous work, the published paper must be submitted along with the summary, unless the paper is open access, where instead a direct link to the open access version should be provided.

 Poster preparation instructions will be e-mailed to authors of accepted submissions.